 Mark Loetzerich, Ph.D.

-2015 – present Associate Staff Scientist, Hussman Institute for Autism, Baltimore, MD
+2015 – 2017: Associate Staff Scientist, Department for Neuroimmunology, Hussman Institute for Autism, Baltimore, MD

 Multiple sclerosis (MS) is a prototypic and progressive neuroimmune disease with several clinical phenotypes and is usually associated with progressive cognitive and physical disabilities and shortened life span.
-Neuroinflammation within the central nervous system (CNS), disruption of the blood-brain barrier (BBB), and also demyelination and axonal disruption are characteristics of MS. Bacteria, viruses, environmental factors or a certain genetic background may contribute to MS manifestation.
+Infiltration of the central nervous system (CNS) by innate- and adaptive immune cells, neuroinflammation within the CNS, disruption of the blood-brain barrier (BBB), and also demyelination and axonal disruption are characteristics of MS. Bacteria, viruses, environmental factors or a certain genetic background may contribute to MS manifestation.
 Yet, a definitive causative is not defined.

 My previous work focused on the complex interaction network between viruses and their hosts.
 Understanding of such networks enables development of antiviral strategies that help to mitigate or cure diseases that otherwise may have severe consequences.
 I conducted pioneering work on diverse virus systems and established an array of new techniques including cell culture-, biochemical- and microscopy-based assays to analyze the virus replication cycle and virus-host interactions.
 This included ELISA, BioPlex, RT-qPCR, SDS-PAGE, Western Blot, BiaCore, HPLC, LC-MS, FACS, HTS- and confocal microscopy.